Rotary Club of Bay City

 In the late 1990's Ralph Knop joined Griff Acker as co-chair of the committee and they have made an excellent team.
 When All Saints decided to drop out of the program Ralph recruited Valley Lutheran High School to fill the void.

-Rotarians and Rriends of Rotary who would like to host a student should print and submit a copy of the application.
+Rotarians and Friends of Rotary who would like to host a student should print and submit a copy of the following application.

 Download Vocational Days Application

 Download Vocational Days Application as DOC.